FIWARE/tutorials.NGSI-v2/docs/index.md

 ## Prerequisites

+The NGSI-v2 tutorials are designed to run under any Unix environment, the tested configuration and [GitPod](https://github.com/gitpod-io/gitpod) environment is currently based on Ubuntu 22.04.2 LTS.
+However, there may be some minor issues when running the tutorials directly on Windows or Apple M1 Silicon `amd64` systems, and the following set-up can be used when facing issues.

-### Tested configuration
+### Tested Windows configuration

-Virtualbox
+Windows and Mac are able to emulate a Unix system when running [VirtualBox](https://www.virtualbox.org/) - the following minimal set-up is recommended:

+-  VirtualBox
-Ubuntu 22.04.2 2G RAM 25G Disk
+-  Ubuntu 22.04.2 2G RAM 25G Disk
-Docker Engine on Ubuntu: Docker 24.0.4 and Docker compose 2.19.1
+-  Docker Engine on Ubuntu: Docker 24.0.4 and Docker compose 2.19.1

-### Virtualbox

 Download Virtualbox from [here](https://www.virtualbox.org/)

-### Ubuntu
+#### Ubuntu

 Download Ubuntu LTS from [here](https://ubuntu.com/download/desktop)

 To set up the working environment, follow these steps:
 -  Open Virtualbox and create a new virtual machine.
 -  Select the ISO image downloaded earlier (.iso file).
 -  Choose a username and a password.
 Check the "Guest Additions" option (to enable features such as shared clipboard and shared folders).
 -  Set the memory size to 2GB and allocate 2 CPUs.
 -  Create a virtual hard disk with a size of 25GB.
 -  Finish the setup process and start the virtual machine.

-If you encounter the error "Username is not in the sudoers file.
-This incident will be reported" when attempting to execute a sudo command, follow these steps to resolve the issue:
+If you encounter the error _"Username is not in the sudoers file.
+This incident will be reported"_ when attempting to execute a `sudo` command, follow these steps to resolve the issue:

 - Restart your virtual machine.
 While restaring, press the Shift key for a few seconds to get the Grub boot menu.
 - Using the Down Arrow, select "Advanced options for Ubuntu" and press Enter.
 - Select the kernel with the "recovery mode" option and press Enter to open the Recovery menu.